garysweaver/activerecord-custom_timestamps/README.md

-## Custom Timestamps for ActiveRecord 3.x/4.x and Rails 3.x/4.x
+## Custom Timestamps for ActiveRecord 3.x/4.x

 Sometimes you may need to use timestamp columns other than created_at/created_on and updated_at/updated_on, e.g. when you are using a legacy database.
 Custom Timestamps lets you define one or more additional columns to update just like Rails updates created_at/created_on and/or updated_at/updated_on.